 Samsung’s mobile security rewards program offers monetary rewards to improve the security of Samsung mobile products and services.
 Learn about the Samsung bug bounty program.

-*A Select List of Programs on HackerOne and Bugcrowd
+A Sample List of Programs on HackerOne and Bugcrowd

 - Capital One